 - includes a full section covering the basic principles underlying MR imaging–a textbook within the title!

-Please note this Current Protocols title is no longer updated, but is available for a special one-time purchase.
+Current Protocols in Magnetic Resonance Imagingis no longer updated, but is available for a special one-time purchase.

 Edited by: E. Mark Haacke, Editor-in-Chief (The MRI Institute for Biomedical Research); Weili Lin, Associate Editor-in-Chief (University of North Carolina at Chapel Hill); Y.-C. Norman Cheng (Wayne State University); Charles P. Ho (National Orthopedic Imaging Associates); Werner A. Kaiser (Klinikum der Friedrich Schiller Universität); Jonathan S. Lewin (Case Western Reserve University); Zhi-Pei Liang (University of Illinois at Urbana-Champaign); Suresh K. Mukherji (University of Michigan); Richard C. Semelka (University of North Carolina at Chapel Hill); Keith R. Thulborn (University of Illinois at Chicago); Pamela K. Woodard (Washington University)